Guide to the Guide

 - A development matrix template

-- Detailed descriptions of the plan elements begin on page 28645.
-This part stresses the need to tailor the plan to the specific facility.
+- Tailor the plan to the specific facility.
 For example, complex facilities will rely more heavily on references to specific annexes, and some facilities might need to consider the need for bilingual notification.
-Refer to this discussion as you are drafting your plan.

 - If your facility is subject to plan requirements under federal and/or state regulations, you will want to refer to the federal and state matrices.
 The matrices identify the plan elements that are specifically required to be included in a contingency plan and identify where in the ICP you might include these elements.
 For example, if your facility must prepare a Pollution Incident Prevention Plan (PIPP), the "Michigan Contingency Plan Requirements Matrix" indicates that much of the information required under rule 324.2006(1)(a) would be included in the "General facility identification information" part of the plan.
 The "Michigan Contingency Plan Requirements: Regulatory Cross-Comparison Matrix" describes the rule and thus the required information.
 The rule description is sometimes abbreviated or paraphrased, so it is recommended that you also refer to the actual regulation.